Skip to content

 Step-by-step

-In the boilerplate code, the UI text labels in drop-in components come from the placeholders file.
-Using this file as the source for all storefront UI labels across drop-in components makes it easy for merchants to make label changes without developer involvement.
+In the boilerplate code, the UI text labels in drop-in components come from the placeholder files.
+By using these files as the source for all storefront UI labels, merchants can easily change labels without involving developers.

 Import fetchPlaceholders function

-In the drop-in block (for example, product-details.js, cart.js), import the fetchPlaceholders function from the boilerplate’s aem.js file.
+In the drop-in block (for example, product-details.js, cart.js), import the fetchPlaceholders function from the boilerplate’s commerce.js file.

-Within the decorate function, use the fetchPlaceholders function to retrieve the placeholders language object from the Google Docs or SharePoint folders.
+After initialization, you can use the fetchPlaceholders function without a path to retrieve all merged placeholders.
 The following diagram and code snippet shows how to fetch the placeholders.

 Using placeholder labels in your EDS commerce block